Resources about inherited cancer risk for healthcare providers

 Family History Collection Tips & Tools.
 Provides tips, resources, and tools for family history collection in clinical practice.

 Genetic Testing Methods eBook.
-Provides information about different genetic testing methods currently used in testing for hereditary cancer syndromes (enhanced e-book available for download).
+Provides information about different genetic testing methods currently used in testing for hereditary cancer syndromes.

-Pretest Counseling Key Points Factsheet.
+Pretest Counseling Recommendations.
 Outlines key points to address during pretest counseling.